bjornsturmberg/EMUstack/docs/source/tutorial.rst

     :lines: 20-

-Varying a Layers of a Stack
+Varying a Layer of a Stack
 ------------------------------------------------

 .. literalinclude:: ../../examples/simo_071-many_substrates.py